kaiesh/GCM_PHP/README.md

 The guts for the GCM pushing service are encapsulated in one object in: site-online/web/objects/controllers/GCMPush.php

+** Note: This requires the CURL extension to be available in PHP **

 You can copy/paste these files into your server, and make only two modifications to test it:
 - update all configurations in the site-online/web/objects/Settings.php file
 - deploy the necessary database from the site-online/gcm-db.sql file (or update the scripts to your DB tables)